 Shopping with your child is an important experience—you can teach your child what to look for in the store, what areas are important (fruits and veggies, dairy, etc.), and what should be avoided.
 It’s also a good time to develop a habit of reading food labels.

-Shopping rules from Dr. Bill
+Healthy Tips for Shopping from Dr. Bill Sears

 Make a list.